beatriceinfurna/tableau-campaign-analysis-decathlon-/tableau/README.md

-## Tableau Workbook (Academic Group Project)
+## Tableau Workbook

-This folder contains the Tableau workbook developed as part of a group academic project.
+The Tableau packaged workbook was developed as part of a group academic project.

-- File: `dashboard.twbx`
+Due to file size limitations and academic constraints, the workbook is not included in this repository.

-- Tool: Tableau Desktop
+The final dashboards and insights are documented through:
-- Context: Academic group assignment (IESEG)
+- The final presentation (`final_presentation.pdf`)

-Note:
+- Dashboard screenshots included in the report materials

-The workbook is provided for reference purposes only and is not intended for public reuse or redistribution.
+The project focuses on dashboard design, KPI definition, and business storytelling rather than technical deployment.